Operation McGill français: Student movements

 Francophone students did not fare well in the large scale of Quebec's education system.
 Very few Francophones were allowed into universities where a large percentage was Anglophone.
 Only 7% of McGill students had French as their mother tongue while the percentage of French-speaking people was 82%.
 Students who had English as their mother tongue accounted for 42% of university enrollments in Quebec which in greater context is higher compared to the 18% of students for the provincial population.
-In a time of increasing awareness and discontent with the economic and social inequalities between Quebec's Anglophone and Franchophone communities, the lack of educational opportunities was seen as a key issue.
+In a time of increasing awareness and discontent with the economic and social inequalities between Quebec's Anglophone and Francophone communities, the lack of educational opportunities was seen as a key issue.